opendata-euskadi/java-utils/base/r01fbDocs/eclipse/install/eclipse_install.read.me.md

 * check that the org.eclipse.equinox.launcher versions still the SAME as those in the eclipse.ini.original file

 * replace [instance_name] with it's real value

+> Download lombok.jar from this site https://projectlombok.org/download, and copy to eclipse instance root dir.

 ```
 	-clean